cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Algorithm Recommendations {#recommendations}

-The following table lists algorithms recommended by use-case:
+The following table lists recommended algorithms to use for specific curves.

 | Application       | Requirement   | Additional Details
 |-------------------|---------------|---------|